 Problems Associated with Improper Lighting of Candles

-- One of which the creation of memory rings and tunneling, which are results of the candles burning for less than the required amount of time in order to melt or liquefy the entire top part of the wax.
+- The creation of memory rings and tunneling, which are results of the candles burning for less than the required amount of time in order to melt or liquefy the entire top part of the wax.
 Tunneling will result the uneven burning the next time the candle is lit.

-- The formation of soot around the candle’s glass jar is another thing that candle loving people should take note of.
-This is the result of improper wick trimming and the accumulation of dust on and around the wick itself.
+- The formation of soot around the candle’s glass jar is another thing that candle lovers should take note of.
+This can be the result of improper wick trimming, accumulation of debris in the candle, or even poorly made candles.

-- Production of dark smoke is also related to improper trimming and candle maintenance.
+- Production of dark smoke in the air is also related to improper trimming and poor candle maintenance.

-Burning candles properly does not require rocket science, however, it does require one to be mindful of how these scented wax cylinders are kept, maintained and burned.
+Burning candles properly does not require rocket science, however, it does require a bit of mindfulness as to how these your candles are kept, maintained and burned.

 Let the candle burn for the required amount of time